 “We had a great time.
 It just ended too soon,” Levi said, changing the tone in his voice.
 “The dream became a nightmare very fast.”
 Levi paused and put the album down on the white coffee table.
 “After you got sick and left me, life made very little sense without you.
 Not a single day passed by that I didn’t think of you.”

 Anne looked at Levi.
 They locked eyes for a moment.
 Then, she picked the album from the table.
 Anne kept turning the pages in silence for a while until she stopped and took one of the pictures out.
 “I love this one of you and Jacob.
 Is he here?”

 “Yes.
 Jacob is outside, with Rachel waiting for you.
-You are going to stay with them for a while,” Levi said, standing up from the white chair, moved towards Anne, and sat by her side on the sofa.
+You are going to stay with them for a while,” Levi said.
+He moved towards Anne, and sat by her side on the sofa.

-“I am not coming home with you?” said Anne holding Levis’s hand.
+“I’m not coming home with you?”
+Anne asked holding Levi’s hand tightly.

 “You are my husband, aren’t you?”
 Anne said, touching Levi’s face, still amazed by how young he looked.